cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C7_JavaScript-Intermediate-Concepts_JavaScript/Class/NOTES.md

 **Check**: Ensure your understanding of JS Closures

-- What is a closure and why would we want to use them?
+- What is a closure, and why would we want to use them?

 ---